 Many tattoo newcomers rightly become quite concerned about their tattoo when it begins to peel.
 Below are a couple of their common thoughts when they see their tattoo starting to flake - and I've attempted to provide some reassuring answers.

-My Tattoo Looks Like it's Peeling & Flaking Off!
+My Tattoo Is Peeling Off & Looks Like It's Flaking Away!

-When your tattoo peels, it will usually look like the tattoo itself is actually peeling off due to the dead flakes of skin containing small amounts of ink.
+When your tattoo peels, it will often look like the tattoo is peeling off completely.
+This is due to the dead flakes of skin containing small amounts of ink.
 This is not the case and is completely normal.

 What is happening is that when your artist was tattooing you, he was trying to pack as much ink into your skin as possible to ensure that the color/contrast remains vibrant, and to ensure that no areas of patchiness develop due to lack of ink within your skin.